senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

     - Reevaluates an entity by record ID.
         - This operation performs entity resolution.
+        - The data source code must be registered in the active configuration.
         - If the record is not found, then no changes are made.

 1. **searchByAttributes**